- American Physical Society Sites

 $120K - $160K

-The private sector employs about half of PhDs and about 95% of physics Bachelors.
-There is a broad range of consulting jobs physicists can pursue - some are more technical and require data analytics skills, while others are more focused on business and marketing strategy.
+There is a broad range of consulting jobs physicists can pursue - some are more technical and require data analytics skills, some are focused on education and/or outreach, while others are more focused on business and marketing strategy.